SymphonyPlatformSolutions/symphony-trade-buddy-bot/README.md

 const backendUrl = 'https://localhost:4000';
 ````

+##### src/main/java/com/symphony/platformsolutions/tradebuddy/bot/TradeBuddyController.java
+* If you don't already have an IEX account, go to https://iexcloud.io and sign up
+* Go to the console page, under API Tokens and copy the secret token
+* Insert the token into the IEX_TOKEN variable

 ### Development Testing
 1. Refresh maven dependencies and run/debug the Spring Boot project
 2. Head to https://[your-pod].symphony.com/client/index.html?bundle=https://localhost:4000/bundle.json